marcdotson/data-5600/notes/notes.md

 - Create QR code for adding me on LinkedIn
 - Produce a meme to summarize a concept
 - Speed dating to explain concepts
+- Use Quarto Projects to specify working directory on execution

 ## Week 01 (Aug 25, 27; Jan 5, 7; May 4, 6)